ellysh/video-game-bots/ClickerBots/protection.md

 1. Time span between the first and the second trigger actions.
 2. Time span between second and third trigger actions.

-If subtraction of these two time spans is less than 100 milliseconds, user is able to repeat his actions with precision of 100 milliseconds.
+If subtraction of these two time spans is less than 100 milliseconds, user repeats his actions with precision of 100 milliseconds.
 It is impossible for human but absolutely normal for a bot.
 Therefore, the protection system concludes that these actions have been simulated by a bot.
 The message box with "Clicker bot detected!" text is displayed in this case.

 This is full code of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
 ```AutoIt